dxw/contracts/agreements/agency_terms.md

         we dxw will accommodate such requests.
     4. At the beginning of the Project, we will work with you (as a Surrounding Activity) to define an initial set of Stories for implementation.
-This list of Stories form the Project's Backlog.
+This list of Stories forms the Project's Backlog.
     5. At the beginning of each Sprint, we will work with you (as a Surrounding Activity) to prioritise the Stories in the Backlog and agree Acceptance Criteria.